Learning Spoken Language

 • Context helps.
 A man ate a hot dog at the fair.
 We know it is a frankfurter and not a barking dog (p.
 25).

-• Pinker (1999) says the young brain processes the structure of sentences by a noun phrase and a verb phrase.
-(A verb can be combined with its direct object to form a verb phrase “eat the hay”) (p.
+• Pinker (1999) states that the young brain processes the structure of sentences by identifying a noun phrase and a verb phrase.
+(A verb can be combined with its direct object to form a verb phrase, “eat the hay.”) (p.
 26).

 • By grouping or chunking words into phrases, the processing time is decreased (p.
 26).

-• The young adult brain can determine the meaning of a spoken word in 1/5 of a second, and it needs ¼ of a second to name an object and ¼ of a second to pronounce it.
+• The young adult brain can determine the meaning of a spoken word in one-fifth of a second, and it takes one-quarter of a second to name an object and one-quarter of a second to pronounce it.
 For readers, the meaning of the printed word is registered at 1/8 of a second (p.
 27).

 • The brain’s ability to recognize different meanings in sentence structure is possible because Broca’s and Wernicke’s areas and other smaller cerebral regions establish linked networks (p.
 27).